-In Jonathan Demme’s 53 credits for direction, he’s never been typecast.
-He’s done everything from serious drama (“Philadelphia”) to things a bit more fun (“Swing Shift”).
-He even directed an episode of TV’s crime drama “Columbo” and he’s probably most recognized for “The Silence of the Lambs” – in an odd turn he won the Oscar for it but not the Golden Globe.
+In the late Jonathan Demme’s 71 credits for direction, he was never typecast.
+He did everything from serious drama (“Philadelphia”) to things a bit more fun (“Swing Shift”).
+He even directed an episode of TV’s crime drama “Columbo” and he’s probably most recognized for “The Silence of the Lambs” (click here for my review) – in an odd turn he won the Oscar for it but not the Golden Globe.
 Still, I was delighted to note that he directed the wonderfully offbeat drama “Married to the Mob” with Michelle Pfeiffer.
 The film has just the right amount of not-taking-itself-seriously that it is a seriously entertaining film.
-Unfortunately the only drag on the movie is the world-class jerk Alec Baldwin, but he does an acceptable job here.
+Unfortunately, the only drag on the movie is the world-class jerk Alec Baldwin, but he does an acceptable job here.
 This one’s easy to find, so revisit it and you won’t be sorry.

 ‘Married to the Mob’